Brazil: Private Equity

 Chart 2: CADE past cases – the Antitrust Law

-CADE, however, stands by its regulations, arguing that the Antitrust Law revised the filing thresholds, not only increasing the amounts involved, but also requiring a minimum turnover threshold to the second group involved, thus reducing the number of filings subjected to its review, in comparison to the revoked regime.
-Moreover, the efficiency of CADE in this first two years of the new antitrust regime seems to have eliminated any concern the market had with respect to the possibility of the prior approval affecting the closing of simple transactions, indeed, some fast-track cases have been approved in less than 20 days.
+CADE has changed its regulations.
+Not only has the Antitrust Law revised the filing thresholds, increasing the amounts involved and requiring a minimum turnover threshold to the second group involved, but also CADE has revised the economic group concept applicable since the new regime, thus reducing the number of filings subjected to its review, in comparison to the revoked regime.
+Moreover, the efficiency of CADE in these first two years of the new antitrust regime seems to have eliminated any concerns the market had with respect to the possibility of the prior approval affecting the closing of simple transactions; indeed, some fast-track cases have been approved in fewer than 20 days.

 CADE may have already identified concerns in at least two sectors.
-Indeed, following the analysis of numerous filings affecting the educational and health sectors in Brazil in the past year, CADE realised that private equity groups may be behind such acquisitions, consolidating the markets through sophisticated corporate structures, difficult to be identified.
+Indeed, following the analysis of numerous filings affecting the educational and health sectors in Brazil in the past two years, CADE realised that private equity groups may be behind such acquisitions, consolidating the markets through sophisticated corporate structures, but difficult to identify.

-Controversies aside, the message is to reinforce that Brazil is indeed a safe country for investments and that, in the event a private equity transaction may demand an antitrust approval, CADE is committed to review it in as short a time as possible and eliminate any possible concern since its beginning.
+Controversies aside, the message is to reinforce that Brazil is indeed a safe country for investments and that, in the event a private equity transaction may demand an antitrust approval, CADE is committed to reviewing it in as short a time as possible and eliminating any possible concerns from the start.

 - www.investopedia.com/terms/p/privateequity.asp, accessed May 2013.

-do not hold the power to determine, directly or indirectly, or the capacity to influence the competitive behavior of the acquired company; or
+- I: do not hold the power to determine, directly or indirectly, or the capacity to influence the competitive behaviour of the acquired company; or

-only exercise the right to vote with the exclusive objective of preparing for disposal, in whole or in part, of their assets or these equity stakes, a disposal that must occur within the regulatory time
+- II:only exercise the right to vote with the exclusive objective of preparing for disposal, in whole or in part, of their assets or these equity stakes, a disposal that must occur within the regulatory time limit.

 - In accordance with the Ordinance MJ/MF issued on 30 May 2012.